woa7/docker-piler/README.md

 - hope i can add amd64, arm, arm64, ppc64le, s390x, as Supported Architectures
 - use ubuntu focal as docker base
 - docker ENV for password setting
-- generate random MYSQL passwords
+- generate secure random MYSQL passwords

 ## IMPORTANT!
 Note that piler stores all emails and attachments as separate files.
 You may tweak inode ratio, if necessary.